Woking GC was formed in 1893 and was the first of the courses built in the London Heathlands.

-The bunkering is impressive and with heather in bloom and the occasional burn or lake in play Woking is as pretty as a picture!
+The bunkering is impressive and with the heather in bloom and the occasional burn or lake in play, Woking is as pretty as a picture!

 Interestingly Woking is a 2 ball club meaning members predominantly play in twos- thus limiting the number of golfers that play each hour

 The by product of this is quick golf, and less members...

 The homely looking clubhouse has a delightful verandah area complete with vines- and this is located immediately adjacent to the 14th green.